nikhil-x-gupta/visual-ai/register/README.md

         hostname -i

   It should not be the local loopback address.
-If that is the case then edit */etc/hosts* and make an entry like
+If that is the case then edit */etc/hosts* and make an entry for your hostnaame

-        *ip-address hostname*
+        <ip-address> <hostname>

   Verify the result of the above command again.